Diversity Task Forces

 AIDE Roadmap Guidelines

 While task forces are primarily organized around identity, professional roles, and/or institution type, task forces are encouraged to focus on the operational aspects needed to advance success for our students & colleagues in global education.
-With this in mind, task forces should reference one of the five Access, Inclusion, Diversity, and Equity (AIDE) Roadmap guidelines listed below for each deliverable.
-The AIDE Roadmap is a set of diversity & inclusion guidelines addressing 11 key areas of the education abroad process for implementing policies & practices that are both aspirational and practical:
+With this in mind, task forces should reference the Access, Inclusion, Diversity, and Equity (AIDE) Roadmap guidelines for each deliverable.
+The AIDE Roadmap is a set of diversity & inclusion guidelines addressing the following areas within offices, departments, and organizations working in education abroad and international education.

 Meetings & All-Group Communications